artOfThePigeon/RealPython_Projects/README.md

 1. PyTest_Project - a simple python example to practice test driven development with pytest
 2. Flask_Blueprint - learning how to use a flask blueprint to architect applications
+3. CalculatorLibrary - basic calculator functions to learn continuous integration with CircleCi.